-Gunshot Related Injuries in Trauma: The GRIT study A profile of patients affected by gunshot related orthopaedic injuries across South Africa.
+The gunshot-related injuries in trauma (GRIT) study: A profile of patients affected by gunshot-related orthopaedic injuries across South Africa.

-Abstract Background South Africa has one of the highest gun related mortality in the world - 20 people per day.
-The available data however do not reflect the substantial number of patients suffering non-lethal firearm injuries.
-Gunshot related injury has been recognised as a highly costly healthcare problem by individual treating centres in South Africa and other countries, however no 'national picture' has been examined in detail.
-Objectives This study sought to explore the burden of gunshot related orthopaedic injuries across South Africa.
-Method A multicentre research network was established across South Africa and 37 orthopaedic units across nine provinces participated.
-A prospective, observational cohort study was performed during a two-week period in 2019.
-Cases were screened, enrolled and reported by the local orthopaedic teams.
-Patients were included if they had at least one acute gunshot related orthopaedic fracture referred to the orthopaedic service.
-Patients were asked additional questions around baseline health-related quality of life (HRQOL) and personal circumstances.
-Follow up was at 8 weeks following the injury.
-Results Thirty-seven centres enrolled 135 patients over the two-week study period.
-The Western Cape had the highest number of reported cases 52 (39%), followed by Gauteng (35, 26%) and KwaZulu-Natal (29, 21%).
+BACKGROUND: South Africa (SA) has one of the highest gun-related mortality rates in the world - 20 people per day.
+The available data, however, do not reflect the substantial number of patients suffering non-lethal firearm injuries.
+Gunshot-related injury has been recognised as a highly costly healthcare problem by individual treating centres in SA and other countries; however, no 'national picture' has been examined in detail.
+OBJECTIVES: To explore the burden of gunshot-related orthopaedic injuries across SA.
+METHODS: A multicentre research network was established in SA, and 37 orthopaedic units across 9 provinces participated.
+A prospective, observational cohort study was performed during a 2-week period in 2019.
+Patients were screened, enrolled and reported by local orthopaedic teams.
+Patients were included if they had at least one acute gunshot-related orthopaedic fracture referred to the orthopaedic service.
+Patients were asked additional questions around baseline health-related quality-of-life (HRQOL) and personal circumstances.
+Follow-up was at 8 weeks after injury.
+RESULTS: Thirty-seven centres enrolled 135 patients over the 2-week study period.
+Western Cape Province had the highest number of reported cases (n=52; 39%), followed by Gauteng (n=35; 26%) and KwaZulu-Natal (n=29; 21%).
 The median age of patients was 30.5 years and the majority were male (89%).
-Forty three percent of patients had been either shot or stabbed previously, prior to this injury.
-Fifty-two percent of all cases required fracture fixation surgery and 11% of cases required wound debridement without fracture fixation.
-HRQOL data were collected successfully at baseline, but fewer than 25% of cases had follow up data.
-Conclusion Gunshot-related orthopaedic injuries represent a significant burden of disease in the South African healthcare environment.
-This study highlights several areas for further research in both the management of the injuries and associated outcomes.
+Forty-three percent of patients had been either shot or stabbed prior to this injury.
+Fifty-two percent of all patients required fracture fixation surgery and 11% required wound debridement without fracture fixation.
+HRQOL data were collected successfully at baseline, but follow-up data were available for <25% of cases.
+CONCLUSIONS: Gunshot-related orthopaedic injuries represent a significant burden of disease in the SA healthcare environment.
+This study highlights several areas for further research in the management of the injuries and associated outcomes.